-The Portfolio Process
+The School Psychology Student Portfolio

 The School Psychology Certification Program consists of a comprehensive sequence of experiences and courses designed to develop the knowledge base, student competencies and professional dispositions needed to become an effective school psychologist.
-The Portfolio Process involves the collection of materials, reflections, and evaluations to document the acquisition of these competencies and dispositions as well as serve as an aid in advisement and feedback to the student.
+The candidate completes a School Psychology Student Portfolio that involves the collection of materials, reflections, and evaluations to document the acquisition of these competencies and dispositions as well as serve as an aid in advisement and feedback to the student.
 Students engage in this process beginning with entrance into the program until they are ready to enter their final field experience, internship.
-Information and forms are available on the School Psychology website.
+The Portfolio with associated forms is available on the School Psychology website under Portfolio.